Sara Goodman, Rabbi

 Sara began her leadership experience at Congregation Hakafa in 1988, teaching Hebrew through music, art and games.
 Since then, she has taught Hebrew across the grade levels and developed various creative-based learning curricula that are utilized throughout the school.
 Sara is passionate about instilling a love of the Hebrew language in her students.
 She strives to make the Hebrew learning process a creative, fun, and positive experience for the students.

 As Music Director of the Congregation Hakafa, Sara taught music and prayer, and helped lead congregational services on Shabbat, holidays, and for many life-cycle events.
 Sara also privately prepares students to become b'nai mitzva and teaches guitar and Hebrew.
-She is currently a rabbinic student with the Jewish Spiritual Leaders Institute.

 Sara lives in Pocatello, Idaho with her husband Dan Meir and has 4 incredible college aged children and 4 more amazing step-children.